iechor/docs/content/desktop/use-desktop/volumes.md

 ---
-description: Understand what you can do with the Volumes view on Docker Dashboard
+description: Understand what you can do with the Volumes view on iEchor Dashboard
-keywords: Docker Dashboard, manage, containers, gui, dashboard, volumes, user manual
+keywords: iEchor Dashboard, manage, containers, gui, dashboard, volumes, user manual
 title: Explore Volumes
 ---

-The **Volumes** view in Docker Dashboard lets you create, delete, and perform other actions on your [volumes](../../storage/volumes.md).
+The **Volumes** view in iEchor Dashboard lets you create, delete, and perform other actions on your [volumes](../../storage/volumes.md).
 You can also see which volumes are being used as well as inspect the files and folders in your volumes.